ece4078dev/ECE4078_Lab_2025/Week09-10/README.md

 **Please note that all skeleton codes provided are **for references only** and are intended to get you started.
 They are not guaranteed to be bug-free either.
 To get better performance please make changes or write your own codes and test cases.
 As long as your codes perform the task and generate estimation maps that can be marked according to the evaluation schemes and scripts you are free to modify the skeleton codes.**

+## Key Changes for Final Demo
+With the release of the final demo, we just want to highlight some key changes in this document:
+- The in-order requirement is now removed from level 2
+- Restated 1 set of maps per run requirement

 ---
 ## Introduction
 Checkpoint 2 (C2) is designed to give you time to integrate all of the modules you completed in the previous milestones and an opportunity to practice the final demo.
 It integrates your work from M1 to M3 so that the robot can create a map of the arena containing the estimated poses of 10 ArUco markers ([M1: SLAM](../Week02-04/)), 10 objects ([M2: Object Recognition and Localisation](../Week05-06/)), to then perform the grocery shopping task ([M3: navigation](../Week07-08/)).

 For **C2**, we will ask that you go through the whole marking process for the **final demo**, including download from Moodle and map upload, to ensure that your team has practice with the marking procedure for it.
 The procedure will not be marked or timed and is also designed as an opportunity to provide specific instruction on the logistics of the **Final Demo** and so will not involve proper attempts at the task.
 This will involve TAs viewing the file structure of your code submissions, the locations that the code is running in, how to name and submit your mapping files and any other logistics around the final demo.

-For the **Final Demo**, you will be given a shopping list of 5 targets, your task is to perform SLAM, localise objects and navigate to the given list of fruits&vegs in order, while avoiding obstacles along the way.
-The robot should attempt to stop within 0.3m radius of the target for 2 seconds before moving onto the next target.
+For the **Final Demo**, you will be given a shopping list of 5 targets, your task is to perform SLAM, localise objects and navigate to the given list of fruits&vegs, while avoiding obstacles along the way.
+The robot should attempt to stop within 0.3m radius of the intended target for 2 seconds before moving onto the next target.
+You need to indicate your intended target, via terminal or other means you have mentioned to the TA.
-- **A true map will NOT be provided in the final demo**, only a shopping list will be provided indicating which 5 targets are to be reached in which order
+- **A true map will NOT be provided in the final demo**, only a shopping list will be provided indicating which 5 targets are to be reached and in which order if applicable
-- You may teleoperate your robot (C1) to first generate a map of the arena with your own SLAM (M1) and detector (M2) before performing the navigation (M3), however you will be able to be awarded more marks if you can map the arena autonomously.
+- You may teleoperate your robot (C1) to first generate a map of the arena with your own SLAM (M1) and detector (M2) before performing the navigation (M3), however you will be awarded more marks if you can map the arena autonomously (level 3).
 - There will be 10 ArUco markers and 10 objects (5 as navigation targets, 5 as obstacles) in the arena.
 Similar to M3, the targets on the shopping list will be unique while the obstacles may contain duplicates.

 For the final demo, the task will be separated into 3 levels.
 These levels are:
 - Level 1: Manual Mapping and Fully-Autonomous Navigation
-- Level 2: Manual Mapping and Fully-Autonomous Navigation with object swapping.
+- Level 2: Manual Mapping and Fully-Autonomous Navigation with object displacement.
 - Level 3: Fully-Autonomous Mapping and Navigation

 For Levels 1 and 2, the mapping and navigation will be considered as 2 separate tasks and marks for mapping and navigation will be calculated separately.
 For level 3, the score for mapping and navigation will be calculated together for each attempted level 3 run.
 In the final demo, your score would then be the highest score of your: